mrme77/Fantasy-League-Recommender/README.md

 ![Picture](image.png)
 ### Overview

-This repo attempts to provide a comprehensive educational project that demonstrates the integration of data engineering and machine learning concepts.
-The project showcases three key components: API development, ETL (Extract, Transform, Load) processes, and recommender systems.
+This repo is part of a comprehensive educational project that demonstrates the integration of data engineering and machine learning concepts.
+The project showcases three key components: API development, ETL (Extract, Transform, Load) processes,recommender systems, and a basic approach to integrate models into a web applicaiton.
 Specifically, we leverage a custom-built BasketballAPI that generates fictional basketball player data and statistics across multiple seasons by simulating the `nba_api` which is an API Client for www.nba.com.
 This data is then processed through a Python-based ETL pipeline that cleanly transforms and stores the information in a CSV format.
+Ultimately, we use different type of recommender systems to solve a fictional fantasy league problem.

 The project follows the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology, which provides a structured approach through six key phases:
 1. **Business Understanding**: Defining the need for a fantasy basketball recommender system